The Royal Albert Hall Organ in London.

 The Salzburg Stier, high up on Fortress Salzburg.

 The Salzburg organ is located in a small chamber (ringed in the photograph above) which juts out dizzyingly from the high walls of Fortress Salzburg, a vast fortification overlooking the whole city.
-The roar that it still produces by a thick F major triad at all octaves can be distantly heard on a dedicated website entitled The Salzburg Stier (Bull) Barrel Organ.
+The roar that it still produces by a thick F major triad at all octaves can be clearly heard, along with a selection of other music composed for it, on a dedicated webpage hosted by Ron Schmuck, of the Great Canadian Nickelodeon Co.
+Ltd.

 Inside the Salzburg Stier - the pinned barrel has several sets of tunes side by side.